stringparser/requirem/readme.md

   ev.delete || requirem(filepath, { reload : true })
 })

-// If a directory was a module, with its package.json
+// If a directory is a module it will NOT
-// it will not be exported as a whole dir but as the module that is
+// be exported as a whole dir but as the module that is

 ```

+50 SLOC

 ## install